 No Formula 1 customer teams in 2015 says Honda boss 18 April, 2014 Yasuhisa Arai Honda’s Formula 1 boss has revealed that the Japanese manufacturer will only supply McLaren and not supply any customer teams when it returns to the sport next year.
 Speaking in Shanghai ahead of the Chinese Grand Prix, Yasuhisa Arai confirmed that Honda – having pulled out of Formula 1 at the end of 2008 – was enticed back to the grid for 2015 mainly due to the new ‘green’ regulations.
 “The new regulation encourages each power unit supplier to pursue the ultimate combustion efficiency and high pressure direct injections, and many, many new technologies,” he said.
 Arai said that technology can then be applied on the mass production side for road cars: “That’s the reason why Honda is returning,” he told reporters.
 So far, Honda has only said that they will be McLaren’s works supplier in 2015.
 But Mercedes equips its own works team as well as three customers, Ferrari has the same model and two customers, while four Formula 1 teams are powered by Renault.
 “For year 2015, McLaren is our only customer,” said Arai.
 “I don’t think about the future, because we want to concentrate on next season.”
 He hinted, however, that it would make financial sense to begin selling the turbo V6 units to customer teams at a later date.
 “Of course we want to have good results next season,” said Arai, “[as if to say] ‘Please choose our power unit for next season’.
 “If teams want to use our engine or power unit, we can deliver after year 2016, but right now there are no plans,” he added.
 Arai said that Honda’s European Formula 1 headquarters, at Milton Keynes in the UK, will be ready by June.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.